Meherji Rana: Influence on the Parsis

 Purportedly, Dastur Meherji is also said to have an influence on Akbar.
 It is believed that Akbar first met him in 1573 when the former laid siege on Surat.
 They appear to have met at a place near Kankrakhadi (present day Rustompura in Surat).
 Impressed with Dastur Meherji's knowledge and personality, the Emperor personally invited him to his court in Delhi.
 Accordingly, Dastur Meherji visited the Royal Court of Akbar in Delhi of Roj Hormazd, Mah Khordod during 947 Y.Z.
 (1578 AD).
 Akbar's Prime Minister Abu Fazal and historian Badaoqi have also written about Parsi Priests from Navsari visiting the Royal Court around 1577-1578.

 Pleased as the Emperor was with Dastur Meherji's erudition and piety, he gave 200 bighas of land near 'Gelkhari' in Gujarat, (free of all taxes) for Meherji Rana and his family's sustenance.
 It was called "Madad-e-Maash".

 Dastur Meherji Rana's prominence and close affinity to the Emperor also gave the Parsis national visibility and fame as a community.
 In 1579, the priests of Navsari signed a document acknowledging Meherji Rana as their leader and declaring that all religious ceremonies would henceforth be performed only after obtaining his permission.
 This was the origin of the "gaadi" (seat) of the High Priest of Navsari.
 The present High Priest, Kai Khooshroo Navroze Meherji Rana, is the seventeenth heir to this famous 'gaadi'.

-Legend has it that during Dastur Meherji's stay in Delhi, a Tantrik claimed that with his occult powers, he would make two suns shine in the sky.
+Legend has it that during Dastur Meherji's stay in Delhi, a Tantrik claimed that, thanks to his occult powers, he was able to make two suns shine in the sky.
 He challenged all holy men in Akbar's kingdom to respond to this 'miracle'.
-It was said that the magician with the aid of certain spells had launched a metal plate in the sky to reflect the sun and make it appear as If there were two suns in the sky.
+It was said that once, the magician, with the aid of certain spells, had launched a metal plate in the sky to reflect the sun and make it appear as If there were two suns in the sky.
 Nobody was aware of this trick and many attempts by holy men to thwart the magician failed.
 However, Dastur Meherji Rana arrived, sincerely chanted the sacred Kusti prayers, and called upon the name of God.
 The plate then came crashing down, confounding the magician and astonishing the whole court.
 There is no historical reference to this encounter but this has been part of oral tradition for more than four centuries.

 Inspired by the aforementioned drama, the famous musician Tansen composed a song in 'Raag Sarang' which had the lines "Elahi Parsee Padhe Sho Kabool" (i.e. By God, the prayers of Parsees are accepted).
 Tansen here refers to Dastur Meherji with the words "Lambi lambi dahadee Shah Mehreyari tere mukh pi barshat noor" (i.e. Shah Mehriyar, your beard is long and your face is radiant with fame).